Mosaic of Rehob: Practical bearing

-Maimonides, taking a different approach, explains that the allowance to eat fruits and vegetables that grow in this region during the Seventh Year refers to eating "aftergrowths", and which are ordinarily prohibited to eat in the Seventh Year in other places in the Land of Israel.
-He opines, moreover, that the sanctity of Seventh Year produce still applies to this territory.

 By virtue of the long historical reality, Jewish law operated for many years as a living legal system under the auspices of the sovereignty of foreign governments with their own legal systems.
 Throughout all these years, Jews were beholden to their ancient laws, and to the principle that the Land of Israel remains eternally under special sanctity – thus, obligating the Jewish people at all times to separate the agricultural tithes and to observe the laws of the Sabbatical year and its first fruits, regardless of the geopolitics of the country, or what names people attach to the country.
 All these laws are contingent upon the country's ancient boundaries, when the returning Jewish exiles resettled the country after the Babylonian captivity.